Myxomatosis: Pathophysiology

-Clinical presentation in European rabbits
+Clinical presentation: South American strains

 The clinical signs of myxomatosis depend on the strain of virus, the route of inoculation, and the immune status of the host.
-Signs of the classic nodular form of the disease include a subcutaneous mass at the site of inoculation, swelling and edema of the eyelids and genitals, a milky or purulent ocular discharge, fever, lethargy, depression, and anorexia.
+Signs of the classic nodular form of the disease include a subcutaneous mass at the site of inoculation, multiple cutaneous nodules, swelling and edema of the eyelids and genitals, a milky or purulent ocular discharge, fever, lethargy, depression, and anorexia.
+The Lausanne strain causes the formation of large purple nodules, a sign not seen in other strains.
 According to Meredith (2013), the typical time course of the disease is as follows:

-In peracute disease with a highly virulent strain, death may occur within 5 to 6 days of infection with minimal clinical signs other than the conjunctivitis.
+In peracute disease with a highly virulent strain, death may occur within 5 to 6 days of infection with minimal clinical signs other than conjunctivitis.
 Death usually occurs between days 10 and 12.
-Highly virulent strains, such as those present in North and South America, have essentially 100% case fatality rates.

 In rabbits infected with attenuated, less virulent strains of the virus, the lesions seen are more variable and generally milder, and the time course is delayed and prolonged.
 Many rabbits will survive and the cutaneous lesions gradually scab and fall off, leaving scarring.
 A milder form of the disease is also seen in previously vaccinated domestic rabbits that have partial immunity.
 Vaccinated rabbits often present with localized scabbed lesions, frequently on the bridge of the nose and around the eyes, or multiple cutaneous masses over the body.
-They are often still bright and alert, and survive with nursing care.
+The rabbits are often still bright and alert, and survive with nursing care.

 Respiratory signs are a common finding in rabbits that survive the first stages of myxomatosis.
 Mucopurulent nasal discharge occurs, leading to gasping and stertorous respiration with extension of the head and neck.
 Secondary bacterial pneumonia occurs in many cases.
 Chronic respiratory disease, such as nasal discharge, is common in surviving rabbits.
 Even in apparently recovered rabbits, it is not unusual to find lung lobes filled with fluid rather than air at necropsy.

 Since the 1970s an "amyxomatous" form of the disease has been reported in Europe which lacks the cutaneous nodules typical of myxomatosis.
 This form is clinically milder and generally nonlethal.
 Respiratory signs, including clear or purulent nasal discharge, predominate.
 Perineal edema, swollen eyelids, and purulent blepharoconjunctivitis are generally still present.
 This form has been observed in wild rabbits, but is significant mainly in farmed rabbits.

+Clinical presentation: North American strains of myxomatosis

+The distribution of myxomatosis in North America is restricted to the native habitat of the brush rabbit, which extends from western Oregon and California to Baja California in Mexico.
+This is because the brush rabbit is the only carrier of myxoma virus in North America.
+Other native cottontail rabbits and hares are incapable of transmitting the disease.